What are the Three Lines of Defense in a Compliance Management System?

 3. What are the Three Lines of Defense?

-As compliance management systems have evolved, having three lines of defense has become more important.
+As regulatory compliance management has evolved, having three lines of defense has become more important.

 Here is an overview of the three lines of defense: